davidusb-geek/emhass/docs/study_case.md

             {{ [3, 12] | list }}
           {% endif %}
 ```
-The values for the total number of operating hours was tuned by trial and error throughout a whole year.
+The values for the total number of operating hours were tuned by trial and error throughout a whole year.
 These values work fine for a 3000W water heater (the first value of the list) and a 750W pool pump (the second value in the list).

 Finally my two shell commands for EMHASS will look like:
 ```